Ovia South-West

 Ovia South-West is a Local Government Area of Edo State, Nigeria.
 Its headquarters are in the town of Iguobazuwa.
-It's part of Edo south senatorial district with ondo state.has an area of 2,803km^{2} and a population of 135,356 at the 2006 census.
+It is part of Edo south senatorial district with Ondo State.
+It has an area of 2,803 km2 and a population of 135,356 at the 2006 census.

 The postal code of the area is 302.
 The local government area is one of the two in Edo state named after the Ovia or Osse river which passes through its territory, the other being Ovia North-East.

 History

 It has several towns and villages, such as; Aghobahi, Igueze, Usen, Ugbogui, Ora, Ajakurama, Ofunama, Abere, Inikrogha, Gbeoba, Gbolukanga and Udo.
+Ovia south west is a local government community in Edo State, with its headquarters in Iguobazuwa primarily by the Edo speaking people.
+Historically to the Benin Kingdom, the community is specify by the Ovia River (or Osse River) and is affluent in biodiversity, with supporting significant timber and agricultural activities.